Raspikabek/sfdocs-sfdx-plugin/messages/sfdocs.generate.md

 # summary

-Generate documentation of your project in a particular format and based on Handlebar templates
+Generate documentation of your project in a particular format and based on HandlebarJS templates

 # description

 Documentation is generated based on your local source code.
-Supports multi-package solutions, custom templates and custom handlebar helpers.
+Supports multi-package projects, custom templates and custom handlebars helpers.
 Read more in https://sfdocs.netlify.app

 # flags.format.summary